antonihrrs/Word-Guessing-game/README.md

-NOT DONE YET.
-Working on implementing a couple of new functions
+Still working on implementing a couple of new functions and a GUI